Pooja-Mogre/SimpleRepository/README.md

 # SimpleRepository
-This is first Git repository
+This is first Git repository <>
+Welcome to Git connection